5/8/2024

 Petri Niemisvirta

-Yeah, as you mentioned, we are quite happy with the process.
-What we what we saw during the Q1 in in in Sweden and Denmark positive net flow and also the higher as the management.
-We are putting of course a lot of efforts and thinking how we can speed up the growth in those areas, but nothing special to mention at this point.
-So we continue with with the plan we have at this point and at the existing structure what we have.
+Yeah, as you mentioned, we are quite happy with the process, what we saw during the Q1 in Sweden and Denmark, positive net flow and also the higher standard management.
+We are putting, of course, a lot of effort and thinking how we can speed up the growth in those areas, but not things special to mention at this point.
+So we continue with the plan we have at this point and at the existing structure what we have.

 speaker